 7.2 The Customer shall afford the Supplier an opportunity to inspect the Goods within a reasonable time following collection/delivery if the Customer believes the Goods are defective in any way.

 7.3 For all claims, the Goods must be returned in the original condition and packaging and accompanied by the written acceptance of the Supplier.

 7.4 If the Customer shall fail to comply with the provisions set out in clauses 7.1, 7.2 & 7.3, the Goods shall be conclusively presumed to be in accordance with these terms and conditions and free from any damage.

-The Supplier will require a deposit of fifty percent (50%) from the Customer and the Supplier is under no obligation to undertake any work as requested by the Customer until the deposit is received by the Supplier in full and when all details pertaining to contract are finalised.
+The Supplier will require full payment (100%) upfront or a deposit of fifty percent (50%), if advised in writing, from the Customer and the Supplier is under no obligation to undertake any work as requested by the Customer until the deposit is received by the Supplier in full and when all details pertaining to contract are finalised.
 In the event of default as to payment owing to the Supplier on the part of the Customer, the Supplier shall be entitled to forfeit the deposit and claim for the balance owing on the order and for any other loss suffered by the Supplier by way of any remedy available to it as provided in these terms and conditions or at law or in equity generally.